How to bounce back from a redundancy

 Redundancy: with all its associations of uncertainty and anxiety, it’s a word that employees dread and, in the wake of the global coronavirus outbreak, a reality that many are facing.

 While you may think your chances of finding new employment immediately are slim, there are steps you can take now to help you move forward.
-Our experts share their advice on getting your career back on track.
+We have asked Mae Mendoza, Senior Manager of the Sales & Marketing division at Robert Walters in Manila, to share her advice on getting your career back on track.

 1. Refocus your mindset